analiayogi/SGA_AGA/README.md

 R Pipelines for the paired RNA-seq analysis of human umbilical cord mesenchymal stem cells (hUCMSCs) and derived adipogenic cultures.

-Samples: hUCMSCs were established from six monozygotic. monochorionic-diamniotic twins pairs with at least 20% weight discordance.
-In each pair, the larger twin was classified  adequate for gestational age (AGA) and the smaller was small for gestatio.nal age (SGA).
-Five of the six pair samples

-were available for adipogenic differentiation
+Samples: hUCMSCs were established from six monozygotic, monochorionic-diamniotic twin pairs with at least 20% weight discordance.
+In each pair, the larger twin was classified  appropiate for gestational age (AGA) and the smaller was small for gestational age (SGA).
+Five of the six pair samples were available for adipogenic differentiation.

 ## Reference